GoogleCloudPlatform/cloud-hackathons/hacks/httf-data/README.md

 ### Description

 The legacy MySQL database has already been migrated to Google Cloud as a MySQL instance in your project.
 Find it and explore its details & contents.
+The user name and password for the database should be provided to you by your coach.

 Create a new *Spanner Enterprise edition* instance called `onlineboutique` with *100 Processing Units* in the same region as the MySQL instance.
 Then create a new Spanner database with the name `ecom` in the new instance.
 Once the Spanner database is created, migrate the `ecom` *schema and data* from the MySQL instance to the new Spanner database using the Spanner Migration Tool.
 Make sure to choose *POC Migration* as the migration type.